smallDazza/T1A3_Terminal_Application/README.md

 ### **Feature Three**:
 **Estimate Package Delivery Times:**
 ***Description*** - This feature for Estimate Package Delivery Times will ask the user to enter 2 postcode numbers, the senders postcode and the receivers postcode.
-Based on the 2 postcodes entered and the the postal zones they belong to, the application will display an estimated delivery time in number of days to the user.
+Based on the 2 postcodes entered and the postal zones they belong to, the application will display an estimated delivery time in number of days to the user.
 This feature has been based on the estimates from the Australia Post parcel post delivery estimator grid 2023.
 These can be viewed from this pdf:
 [Australia Post Transit Grid Delivery Estimator 2023 - Page 2 Parcel Post](https://auspost.com.au/content/dam/auspost_corp/media/documents/domestic-parcels-delivery-estimator.pdf)

-***Logic*** -
- - In the delivery_estimate.py file, is the del_estimate function.
+***Logic*** - In the delivery_estimate.py file, is the del_estimate function.
 From both the costpackage & timepackage packages, the delivery_estimate file is importing the following functions and their uses:
- - emoji package.
+1. emoji package.
- - colorama package.
+2. colorama package.
- - send_code & rece_code functions from the postcode_entry.py file.
+3. send_code & rece_code functions from the postcode_entry.py file.
 This is re-used in exactly the same way a what it is in feature one.
- - del_time function from the delivery_times file.
+4. del_time function from the delivery_times file.
 This function will return a specific delivery time in the number of days based on the postal zones the postal codes belong to.

 The sender and receiver postcodes inputed from the post_zone function will return the postal zones these postcodes belong to.
-Then these zones will be used on the delivery_daytimes list of delivery times (for the same zones), which return the exact estimated delivery times (row, column) between the 2 postal code zones according to the AusPost Transit Grid Delivery Estimator August 2023 update pdf.
+Then these zones will be used on the delivery_daytimes list of delivery times (for the same zones), which return the estimated delivery times (row, column) between the 2 postal code zones according to the AusPost Transit Grid Delivery Estimator August 2023 update pdf.

 ### **Feature Four**:
-***Save A Delivery Receipt***
+***Save A Delivery Receipt:***
-***Description:*** - This feature will find a delivery ticket number entered by the user, then display the delivery job details of this ticket and ask the user if thay would like to save a receipt of this delivery job.
+***Description*** - This feature will find a delivery ticket number entered by the user, then display the delivery job details of this ticket and ask the user if thay would like to save a receipt of this delivery job.
 If 'No' = then returns to the main menu.
 If 'Yes', it will save all of the details displayed of this delivery job to a text file to the 'delivery_receipts' folder.

 ***Logic*** - The delivery_receipt.py file will import the following Python packages:
 1. emoji package.